LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

 The fold method defines an iteratee as one of the three mentioned states.
 It accepts three callback functions and will call the appropriate one depending on its state to eventually extract a required value.
 When calling `fold` on an iteratee you are basically saying:

 - If the iteratee is in the state `Done`, then I'd take the calculated result of type `A` and what is left from the last consumed chunk of input `Input[E]` and eventually produce a `B`
-- If the iteratee is in state `Cont`, then I'd take the provided continuation (which accepting an input) `Input[E] => Iteratee[E,A]` amd eventually produce a `B`.
-Note that this state provides the only way to push input into the iteratee using the provided continuation function.
+- If the iteratee is in state `Cont`, then I'd take the provided continuation (which is accepting an input) `Input[E] => Iteratee[E,A]` amd eventually produce a `B`.
+Note that this state provides the only way to push input into the iteratee, and get a new iteratee state, using the provided continuation function.
 - If the iteratee is in state `Error` then, then I'd take the error message of type `String` and the input that caused it and eventually produce a B.

 Obviously depending on the state of the iteratee, `fold` will produce the appropriate `B` using the corresponding passed function.

-To sum up, iteratee consists of 3 states, and `fold` provides the means to interact with the state of the iteratee.
+To sum up, iteratee consists of 3 states, and `fold` provides the means to do something useful with the state of the iteratee.

 ### Some important types in the `Iteratee` definition: